mariusmuntean/ChartJs.Blazor/README.md

 ## ChartJs interop with Blazor

-This is a Blazor Components that wraps [ChartJS](https://github.com/chartjs/Chart.js).
+This is a Blazor Component that wraps [ChartJS](https://github.com/chartjs/Chart.js).
 It was based on this repo: https://github.com/muqeet-khan/BlazorComponents

 ## Changelog